 We then had to cross the river back into France, which involved being stared at by 3 gendarmes, and then navigate our way to the little canal de Maur du Rhin.
 This canal leads straight up to Strasbourg in a VERY straight line for 58km, and the towpath has been converted into a fantastic piste cyclable.
 It would probably have been a bit dull if we were going slowly, but it was the end of the day and we were speeding along happily.

-We arrived in Strasbourg at 7pm and made our way through the centre to la Place de Broglie, where we are staying with some friends of Joanne’s family in a 18th apartment.
+We arrived in Strasbourg at 7pm and made our way through the centre to la Place de Broglie, where we are staying with some friends of Joanne’s family in an 18th Century apartment.
 They fed us well on the rooftop terrace, and we have an entire suite to ourselves on the top floor!